Configure and use a pie visualization in Dynatrace

 Change color palette

-To change the color palette for a metric, in the Visual settings section, select a new palette from the list.
+To change the color palette for a metric, in the Settings section, select a new palette from the list.

 Unit and Format